The reconciliation of Procurement Card transactions is now completed in AggieTravel.

 Each of these short videos will help you understand the basics of how AggieTravel works.
-Additional resources will be highlighted and featured as we get closer to go-live with the new process.

 The Unreconciled Card Expenses Report (418) in FIS Decision Support will be updated to include unreconciled expenses on the Procurement Card.
 We will keep you updated as to when the report is available.